 To perform a C-section, a doctor inserts a needle into the woman’s spine and injects morphine.
 This causes numbness from the waist down, allowing the doctor to make a long incision under the belly button to remove the baby.

 C-sections are an option, not a requirement.
 No patient should ever be forced to have a surgical procedure.
-An HIV-infected pregnant woman has the right to refuse a C-section.
+A pregnant woman living with HIV has the right to refuse a C-section.

 What about breast-feeding?